Credit Utilization Ratio Understanding Its Impact on Your Credit Score

 1. Understand the Credit Utilization Ratio:

-- It is calculated by dividing your credit card balances by the total credit limit and is expressed as a percentage.
+• It is expressed as a percentage and computed by dividing your credit card balances by the overall credit limit.

 2. Keep Your Credit Utilization Ratio Low: